MaxPleaner/intercom/README.md

-# intercom
-a coding challenge for Intercom

 This is a Sinatra app using ActiveRecord and Postgres.
 It is hosted on Heroku.

 The source code is commented and is hopefully self-documenting.

+It was build as a coding challenge to a company.

 In summary ...
 - There is a page which says my "proudest accomplishment"